Jump to content

 Reputation

-11. Hi Iain, We had ours treated in 2022 and then checked last year to see if it needed 'topping up' (no need...).The treatment was upol with added waxoyl, our sprayer said the underside was clean enough to avoid prior steam cleaning, so it wasn't too pricey.
-Roads aren't salted in Japan, so I gather this is the reason that vehicles aren't undersealed.
+9. Hi Philip, We had ours done by a local reputable bodywork shop - I could be wrong (others on the forum will soon let me know...), but I don't think they need to be familiar with the Alphard in particular, just familiar with undersealing techniques for any vehicle.
+We had ours treated a few years ago and we check each year to see if it needs 'topping up' (no need...).The treatment was upol with added waxoyl, our sprayer said the underside was clean enough to avoid prior steam cleaning, so it wasn't too pricey.
+As you probably know, roads aren't salted in Japan, so I gather this is the reason that vehicles aren't undersealed.
 In the UK, on the other hand....

 ×